dubidub/blog/_posts/2021-01-21-betweenness-centrality-of-the-real-world-weighted-directed-network.md

 ---
-title:  "Closeness Centrality in the Real-World Weighted and Directed Network"
+title:  "Betweenness Centrality in the Real-World Weighted and Directed Network"
 layout: post
 author: adu
 ---